This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How to Make Homemade Baked Beans

-Step 1: Prepare the dried beans.
-Soak the beans in water and salt for 8 hours.
+Step 1: Prepare the dried beans – Soak the beans in water and salt for 8 hours.
 Then drain the beans and cook in more water and salt for 1 hour until creamy.
 Remove from the heat and drain.
 (See the recipe card below for the full amounts.)

-Step 2: Add the flavorings.
-To the cooked beans, add the cooked and chopped bacon, ketchup, mustard, onion, molasses, salt, black pepper, and reserved cooking liquid.
+Step 2: Add the flavorings – To the cooked beans, add the cooked and chopped bacon, ketchup, mustard, onion, molasses, salt, black pepper, and reserved cooking liquid.
 Stir until everything is combined.

-Serving and Storage
+Serving & Storage

-To serve: These baked beans can be served as soon as they are taken from the oven.
+Serving – These baked beans can be served as soon as they are taken from the oven.
 They’re perfect for any time of the year, but especially delicious during the summer months when BBQs and potlucks are in season.
 I love to pair them with any of the following summer recipes:

 Frequently Asked Questions

 I feel that the best baked beans are made from dried beans that you cook yourself.
 But you can substitute drained canned navy beans in this recipe in the interest of time.
+See the recipe card below for how to adjust for this.

 Of course!
 Throw in some cayenne pepper for a little bit of extra kick, or smoked paprika for added smokiness.
 You can make these beans fit your own personal taste, but try them first before making any adjustments.